The world is changing and electric vehicles are going to be a big part of our future.

 There are three main types of electric car:

-- Battery electric – these have a large battery connected to electric motors which allows the car to travel for 100-300 miles on a single charge.
+- Battery electric – these have a large battery connected to electric motors which allows the car to travel for 100 to 300 miles on a single charge.
 A rapid charger can top this up again in as little as 20 minutes.

 - Plug-in Hybrid electric – these have a smaller battery which allows 15 to 30 miles on a charge, plus a petrol engine which can power the wheels when the battery runs out.
 If the battery is depleted they operate like a charge sustaining hybrid which is often called a 'self charging hybrid' but the electric motor will generally be more powerful so able to offer assistance more often.

-- Range-Extender electric – these have a medium battery which allows 30-50 miles on a charge but use an onboard petrol generator to power the battery for longer journeys.
+- Range-Extender electric – these have a medium-sized battery which allows 30 to 50 miles on a charge, but use an onboard petrol generator to power the battery for longer journeys.
 Range Extender vehicles are always driven by an electric motor as there is no mechanical connection between the generator and the wheels.

 Why should I buy an electric car?

 - Super cheap fuel – electricity costs work out at around 2.4 pence per mile, which is only 15% of the cost of petrol or diesel, plus zero Vehicle Excise Duty (VED).

 - Quiet – no engine noise and very responsive at low speeds.

 - Energy efficient – typically have only half the carbon footprint of petrol/diesel equivalent when charged from the national grid.
 Electric vehicles can also be charged from clean renewable sources of electricity making them carbon free.

 - Regenerative brakes – these capture energy during braking to top up the battery.